bedrocklinux/bedrocklinux-website/markdown/faq.md

 degree, ultimately, a locked-down Bedrock Linux can never truly reach the security offered by a locked-down standard Linux distribution.

+## {id="stability"} How stable is Bedrock Linux?

+At the time of writing Bedrock Linux is still considered "beta".
+It is far enough along that it is comfortably in use as a "daily driver" for a good number of reasonably experienced Linux users.
+However, as noted by the "beta" tag, it is not yet considered production stable for the audience at large.

+While it does not have a flawless history, Bedrock Linux has had relatively few actual stability issues over its history, despite the alpha/beta categorization.
+For the most part, once you've got it installed, up and running most stability issues will be a result of the software acquired from other distributions rather than Bedrock Linux itself.

+## {id="ready\_status"} Is Bedrock Linux far enough along for me to use?

+Bedrock Linux's development has largely focused on the under-the-hood technology that makes it work rather than user-facing policy.
+The installation procedure, for example, is notably rough at the time of writing; this is a blocker for many people who are not accustomed to getting their hands dirty compiling things and editing configuration files directly.

+If you are seeking a polished, it-just-works distribution, Bedrock Linux is not yet far enough along to meet that constraint; it may be advisable to use another distribution for the time being.

+If you are accustomed to more hands-on/low-level distributions such as Arch, Gentoo, and Linux from Scratch, and are okay with using a "beta" system that is still in active development, Bedrock Linux may be far enough along for you to utilize.

 ## {id="contribute"} How can I contribute?

 - Pop into [IRC](http://webchat.freenode.net/?channels=bedrock) and ask around.